Grants available from Dundee Historic Environment Trust

 • Interior repairs

-• Routine maintenance such as gutter cleaning, fixing slipped slates or localised repointing (please refer to link maintenance under technical advice section)
+• Routine maintenance such as gutter cleaning, fixing slipped slates or localised repointing – maintenance advice available here

 Community Heritage Grants